This post shows you: Taipei’s Four Beasts Hike – A Peaceful Alternative to Elephant Mountain

 Fortunately, the rest of the path was walkable, and even if it was a little misty, a calm, fresh wind accompanied us.

-During November, we sporadically encountered some passants.
+In November, we sporadically encountered passerines.
 From the tiger lookout, we could see the famous Taipei 101 hidden behind the mist.

 While we walked, it rained; luckily, we had our raincoats and umbrellas with us.
 The rain was not heavy, and the road was mainly a broad street, Songshan Road, in front of a temple.